 Similarly: This guy is returning to F1 next season, after getting hit in the face (!) by a 1kg piece of metal spring...at a relative speed of about 100mph (160kph or 2kJ.)

 Auto racing wrecks tend to look a lot worse than they actually are.
 The drivers wear a lot of protective gear, and the cars are designed to fall apart so as to direct the force of impact away from the driver.
-For example, there hasn't been a single fatality in Formula 1 racing since 1994.
+For example, there hasn't been a single driver fatality in Formula 1 racing since 1994.
+(A few marshalls have been killed, and Maria de Vilotta's death was related to her accident, but she lived for a little over a year after it.)

 The story of Rasputin.
 According to sources, he was poisoned, shot twice, curb-stomped, beaten with a metal cane, tied up, and thrown into a lake before he finally kicked the bucket.
 The ultimate cause of death was drowning, though not for lack of trying everything else.

-Incidentally, the poison was a literal example of No One Could Survive That: it was more than enough to kill him several times over.
+Incidentally, the poison was a literal example: it was more than enough to kill him several times over.
 It's thought that it evaporated when they baked the cake it was in.

 In truth, his 1916 autopsy revealed he died instantly after being shot in the head with a .455.